openjdk/babylon-docs/site/articles/auto-diff.md

 mechanical task.

-To automatically differentiate a mathematical function written as a Java method, `f` say, we need to write a Java program, `D` say, that implements the rules of differentiation and applies those rules to a *symbolic representation* of `f` to produce the differential method `f'`.
+To automatically differentiate a mathematical function written as a Java method, `f` say, we need to write a Java library that implements the rules of differentiation and applies those rules to a *symbolic representation* of `f` to produce the differential method `f'`.

-Program `D` can use *Code Reflection* to obtain a symbolic representation of method `f`, called a *code model*. `D` can then traverse symbolic information in `f`'s code model, *operations*, and apply the rules of differentiation to those operations.
+The library can use *Code Reflection* to obtain a symbolic representation of method `f`, called a *code model*, which can then traverse symbolic information in `f`'s code model, *operations*, and apply the rules of differentiation to those operations.
 For example, operations may be mathematical operations, representing addition or multiplication, or invocation operations representing invocations to Java methods that implement transcendental functions (such as method `java.lang.Math::sin`).

-`D` will produce a new code model, representing `f`', containing operations that compute the differential, which can then be compiled to bytecode and invoked as a Java program.
+The library will produce a new code model, representing `f`', containing operations that compute the differential, which can then be compiled to bytecode and invoked as a Java program.

 There are two approaches to automatic differentiation, forward-mode and reverse-mode.
 For `N` independent variables, forward-mode automatic